sofoq/Tableau_Sales_and_Customer_Dashboard/README.md

 ### Dashboards:
 - **Sales by Subcategory** 🛍️: A chart visualizing the sales performance by product subcategory.
 - **Profit by Subcategory** 💸: A chart showing the profit by product subcategory.
-- **Sales and Profit Trend Over Time** 📆: A trend chart displaying the sales and profit over weeks for the selected year, with an average line for the selected month.
+- **Sales and Profit Trend Over Time** 📆: A trend chart displaying the sales and profit over weeks for the selected year, with an average line.

 ### Interactive Features:
 - All KPIs and charts update dynamically based on the selected year, allowing for a comprehensive year-on-year comparison.